harshitkumar122/ElevateLab_Task5/README.md

+📘 ElevateLabs_Task5
-📘 ElevateLabs_Task5 – SQL Joins Practice
+🔗 Task 5: SQL Joins – EcommerceDB

-This task focuses on mastering SQL join operations to combine data from multiple related tables.
-In this example, we simulate a simple e-commerce scenario with Customers and Orders, and apply different types of joins like INNER JOIN, LEFT JOIN, RIGHT JOIN, and FULL OUTER JOIN.
+This task demonstrates all major SQL JOIN types (INNER, LEFT, RIGHT, FULL OUTER) using a simplified E-commerce database system.

+It shows how to combine related data from multiple tables using SQL JOINs.
+The EcommerceDB schema was extended by adding a new Vendors table, which is linked to the existing Orders table through a foreign key.

 🎯 Objective
-Practice how to retrieve and merge data across multiple related tables using SQL JOIN operations.
+Learn how to merge data from related tables

+Use INNER, LEFT, RIGHT, and FULL OUTER JOINs

+Understand data relationships using foreign keys

-🛠️ Tools
+🛠 Tools Used
 MySQL Workbench

-(Alternatively: DB Browser for SQLite — with modifications)

-📦 Deliverables
-A working SQL file that:

-Creates two related tables: Customers and Orders

-Demonstrates use of INNER, LEFT, RIGHT, and FULL OUTER joins

-Contains sample data inserts

-🧠 Guide
-Create a simple relational schema with foreign key constraints.

-Populate the tables with sample data (e.g., customers and their orders).

-Execute join queries to demonstrate:
+🧱 Schema Extension
+A new table Vendors was created and linked to the Orders table using a foreign key (vendor_id).
+Sample vendor records were inserted and matched with existing orders.

+🔍 JOINs Demonstrated
-INNER JOIN: only matching records
+INNER JOIN: Show orders along with vendor information

-LEFT JOIN: all records from Customers
+LEFT JOIN: Show all orders, including those without a vendor

-RIGHT JOIN: all records from Orders
+RIGHT JOIN: Show all vendors, including those without any orders (MySQL only)

-FULL OUTER JOIN: all records from both (simulated via UNION)
+FULL OUTER JOIN: Simulated using UNION (MySQL only)

-Test each JOIN type to understand merging behavior.

-📄 File Description
-Schema:
-Customers

-customer_id (PK), name, email

-Orders

-order_id (PK), customer_id (FK), order_date, amount

-✅ Outcome
-Mastery of merging data
+✅ Outcome: Mastery of Merging Data
+Gained hands-on experience with all key SQL JOIN types

+Learned how to connect and retrieve data across normalized e-commerce tables